agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 You will be shown how to use the TRIMMOMATIC tool to perform quality trimming on your data.
 Run TRIMMOMATIC on both groomed data sets (including ILLUMINACLIP).
 Take a look at the new FASTQ files and then analyze the results using FASTQC.

-**Question #14.
+**Question #13.
 How does the trimmed FASTQ data differ from the original FASTQ data?
-How will the trimming improve your assembly?** (2 points)
+How will the trimming improve your assembly?**

 **PREPARING FOR ASSEMBLY**